-The transportation plan and program must pass a series of 8-hour ozone emissions tests to demonstrate conformity.
-These emissions tests relate to the two ozone precursors, NO_x and VOC.
-The plan and program must respect the MVEBs in the applicable SIP or SIP submittal.
+The transportation plan and program must pass a series of emissions tests to demonstrate conformity.
+The plan and program must not exceed the MVEBs in the applicable SIP or SIP submittal.
 Satisfying these tests involves demonstrating relevant emissions in future years are less than or equal to the emissions budget established in the approved SIP.